TheresaLui/SelfHelpContent_v2/articles/partnercenter/azure-consumption-disputes.md

 - In the Support Requests section, select the New request drop-down menu, and then select Microsoft Azure
 - In the Azure portal, select New support request
 - Enter the relevant information for the service request, and then select Submit.
 For more information about how to fill out the support request, see [How to create Azure support requests](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request).
-- Daily rated usage normally takes 24 hours to appear in Partner Center or to be accessed through API
+- Daily-rated usage normally takes 24 hours to appear in Partner Center or to be accessed through API

 ## **Recommended Documents**